 Family medicine doctors can treat and monitor various chronic diseases and conditions, including diabetes, high blood pressure (hypertension), kidney disease, heart disease, high cholesterol, arthritis, skin problems, and breathing issues caused by conditions like asthma and chronic obstructive pulmonary disease (COPD).

-They can also prescribe refills for medications to treat chronic conditions, often coordinating with specialists.
+They can also prescribe or refill medications to treat chronic conditions, often coordinating with specialists.

 Referrals to medical specialists